First Reconciliation and First Eucharist

 If your child is older than second grade and has not received the sacraments, St. Matthew offers a program called Special Sacraments to prepare them.
 This program is a two-year commitment as well, and will include one year of religious education in the grade level equal to their school grade, followed by a year in Special Sacraments to receive both First Reconciliation and First Holy Eucharist.

 Outside of formal religious education, St. Matthew provides families with a sacramental preparation book designed to be completed by parent and child.
 It is also required that a parent attend a Parent Learning Opportunity in September for preparation of First Reconciliation and in January for preparation of First Holy Eucharist.
 These opportunities are offered to comply with diocesan guidelines and to support parents as the primary educators of their child in the Catholic faith.
 The final step of preparing is a Sacramental Parent-Child Retreat held in November for First Reconciliation and in April for First Eucharist.

 A copy of the child’s baptismal certificate must be on file with the Office of Faith Formation prior to reception of the sacraments.

-Make sure you and your child have eaten as food will not be served at the retreat.
-The retreat will last the full 2½ hours; please plan accordingly.
+- Make sure you and your child have eaten, food is not served at the retreat.
+The retreat lasts the full 2½ hours, please plan appropriately!

-Parents will indicate their preference for Mass selection at the Parent Learning Opportunity in January.
+- Parents will request their preference for Mass selection at the Parent Learning Opportunity in January.
 You will be notified in February of your assigned Mass.

-Children will be expected at the church one hour prior to the start of the Mass.
+- Children are expected to arrive at the church one hour prior to the start of the Mass.

 Sacramental Coordinator: Diane Kiradjieff 704-541-8362 x 5